unixwzrd/unixwzrd.github.io/html/projects/chatgpt-chatlog-export/_posts/2025-03-10-Submitted-to-the-Apple-App-Store.md

 ---
+image: /assets/images/default-og-image.png
 layout: post
 title: "Introducing ChatGPT Chatlog Export"
 date: "2024-02-23"
 category: chatgpt-chatlog-export
 tags: [introduction, overview]
 published: true
+excerpt: "I submitted the app to the Apple App Store for review.
+I would appreciate it of you would buy a copy from teh app store to help offset the Apple Developer Tax (cost of my Apple Developer Account).
+Whether that or you could drop me something in my Patreon or Ko-Fi."
 ---

 ## This App Submitted for Review